awsdocs/aws-codebuild-user-guide/doc_source/run-build.md

 If an environment variable with the same name is defined in multiple places, its value is determined as follows:
 The value in the start build operation call takes highest precedence\.
 The value in the build project definition takes next precedence\.
-The value in the build spec declaration takes lowest precedence\.
+The value in the buildspec declaration takes lowest precedence\.

 1. Choose **Start build**\.